Wednesday, March 4, 2009

 Employment history

-Starting from Fall 2008 to the present, I have been working on the TreeBASE project as an outside consultant for the University of Pennsylvania.
+Starting from Fall 2008 till November 2010, I have worked on the TreeBASE project as an outside consultant for the University of Pennsylvania.

-Starting from January 2004 to the present, I have been working at the University of British Columbia, as an international collaborator on the CIPRES project, contributing to architecture and database design.
+Starting from 2006 till Fall 2009, I have worked at the University of British Columbia, as an international collaborator on the CIPRES project, contributing to architecture and database design.

 Research assistant